google/WebFundamentals/src/content/en/updates/2019/01/shape-detection.md

 Not all platform implementations support all features, so be sure to check the support situation carefully and see the API more like a progressive enhancement.
-For example, some platforms might support face detection per se, but not face landmark detection (eyes, nose, mouth,…).
+For example, some platforms might support face detection per se, but not face landmark detection (eyes, nose, mouth,…); or the existence and the location of text may be recognized, but not the actual text contents.

-Note: Purely checking for the existence of the constructors to feature detect the Shape Detection API doesn’t suffice, as Chrome on Linux and Chrome OS currently still exposes the detectors, but they are known to not work ([bug](https://crbug.com/920961)).

 Note: This API is an optimization and not something guaranteed to be available from the platform for every user.
 We are looking for developers to combine this with their own image recognition code